|AustinTek homepage||| Linux Virtual Server Links | AZ_PROJ map server ||

 In one of my earlier sessions, I had them all try to figure it out together; once the first kid figured it out, they all knew and they could check the answer on the spot.
 However that way only one kid gets to figure it out.
 That didn't work.

 The next year, when they had an answer, I had them not tell each other and instead asked them to sit down.
 After a few kids had sat down, I asked the class for answers.
-To my dismay, I found that only some of them had the correct answer.
+To my dismay, I found that most of them had the wrong answer.
 The kids who were wrong, and now back in their seats, couldn't check the right answer.
 This didn't work either.

 Being stumped, I asked Lyn (the professional educator).
 The way you do it is